 Once a law has been enacted by Congress, the appropriate federal agency (e.g., the Consumer Product Safety Commission, the Federal Trade Commission, the National Highway Traffic and Safety Administration, et al.) may create the regulations to implement the law.
 Before such regulations can be adopted, the appropriate federal agency ordinarily will issue a notice of proposed rulemaking (NPRM) to solicit public comments on the proposed rules.
 To provide opportunity for public comment, the appropriate federal agency must issue draft regulations or "Proposed Rules" that are published in the Federal Register (and that subsequently are notified as World Trade Organization Agreement on Technical Barriers to Trade (WTO TBT) notifications by the U.S. WTO TBT Notification Authority at NIST).
 The agency carefully reviews each comment and modifies the proposed rule, as appropriate, based on the record.
 The agency can then issue a Final Rule that also is published in the Federal Register, and later, published annually in the Code of Federal Regulations (CFR).
-Together, the enabling acts and laws (published in the United States Code (USC) once passed) and the final regulations (published in the CFR) provide a framework for the implementation and enforcement of most federal laws in the United States.
+Together, the enabling acts and laws (published in the United States Code (USC) once passed) and the final regulations (published in the United States Code (USC) once passed) and the final regulations (published in the United States.

-FEDERAL REGULATORY AUTHORITIES AND TECHNICAL REGULATIONS (MANDATORY)
+3. FEDERAL REGULATORY AUTHORITIES AND TECHNICAL REGULATIONS (MANDATORY)

 Agency Scope

 Consumer Product Safety Commission (CPSC) Product safety, children's products, child-

-resistant closures, soap
+resistant closures, soap, hazardous substances

 Customs and Border Protection (CBP) Country of origin (for most imported

 products, licensing, and composition)

 Environmental Protection Agency (EPA) Federal Insecticide, Fungicide, and

-Rodenticide Act; ozone depleting substances
+Rodenticide Act; ozone depleting substances,

+volatile organic compounds

-Federal Trade Commission (FTC) Unfair trade practices, environmental and
+Federal Trade Commission (FTC) Unfair trade practices, made in USA labeling,

-product performance claims
+environmental and product performance

+claims

 Food and Drug Administration (FDA) Cosmetics regulations, microbeads, color

 additives, cosmetic ingredient regulations,

 cosmetic packaging and labeling (including

-CPSC requirements for cosmetics)
+CPSC requirements for cosmetics), tamper

+resistant packaging

 United States Department of Agriculture Organic claims

 (USDA)

+3.1.
 Consumer Product Safety Commission (CPSC)

-Consumer Product Safety Act (CPSA)
+3.1.1 Consumer Product Safety Act (CPSA)